g3ngr33n/apparmor-profiles-hardened/apparmor.d/README.md

 *Small issue, When you select Open database, the dialog will show your currrent directory / home as empty, simply enter in the input field "File name" your database name to open it.*

+## Pidgin

+Pidgin is a nice IM client with a lot of features, but it has fat code.
+Except Jabber, it allow with third party plugins, a lot of protocol from irc to skypeweb, steam messenger and other plugins that require access to sensitive part of the os, definitevely the kind of application that need tight control.

+Tested wtih xmpp/jabber with the plugins OTR and lurch (OMEMO).

+Build with minimum :
+gtk nls pie -aqua -dbus -debug -doc -eds -gadu -gnutls -groupwise -gstreamer -idn -meanwhile -ncurses -networkmanager -perl -prediction -python -sasl -silc -spell -tcl -tk -xscreensaver -zephyr -zeroconf

+- Plugins (OTR, lurch) work
+- Restricted access to sound system
+- Restricted access to file system
+- Restricted file transfer,
+- Gstreamer disabled
+...

 ## Pulseaudio